YOUR CARE HOME MEANS LEGAL RESPONSIBILITIES - THE EXPERTS TO HELP YOU MEET THEM ARE HERE

 A good understanding of employment law will be essential - as will familiarity with pension rules, working hours and immigration.

-The Care Home sector is subject to a wide range of regulations, some supported by legislation.
+The care home sector is subject to a wide range of regulations, some supported by legislation.
 Safeguarding your reputation means ensuring that your business meets all those requirements.

 A legal expert with experience in the sector can protect your business, your reputation and you and your staff from personal liabilities.
 Meeting your information governance and GDPR obligations, providing support for your CQC and health and safety record and maintaining your awareness of the new factors and changes to legislation is essential.
 A call to the legal experts in our Care Home ecosystem can provide it.

-You Care Home business will probably have a growing list of contracts with suppliers.
+Your care home business will probably have a growing list of contracts with suppliers.
 Establishing these contracts on a sound legal basis will be vital to avoid trouble in the future if disputes arise.

-A lawyer with an understanding of the sector will be able to draw up contracts which are fair, legally sound and unambiguous.
+A lawyer with an understanding of the sector will be able to draw up contracts that are fair, legally sound and unambiguous.
 Your business will be on a firm footing and protected in the event of corporate and commercial breaches, negligence and other disputes.